Everything you need to know about

 Fees and AccomModation

-The National Student Food Summit registration fee of $250 includes three full days of content (June 23-25), access to leading food systems leaders and connections across Canada, and incredible food throughout the program.
+The National Student Food Summit registration fee of $250 includes three four days of content (June 22-25), access to leading food systems leaders and connections across Canada, and incredible food throughout the program.

 Reduced-cost accommodation at the University of Guelph Residences is available for conference delegates.
 This is a great opportunity to stay close by and become connected to a the community of conference delegates.
 However, it's not mandatory to stay on-site if you have other accommodation arrangements.